 No craft or song will ever surpass the importance of reading to our kids, a house can never have too many books so here is a books showcase for you to consider!

-“How Big Is A Pig” by Claire Beaton has fast become a favorite in our house around bedtime.
-I love the felt illustrations, the detail amazes me and helps distract me from noticing that I have read it 20 times in as many minutes.
-The story itself is great too, it focuses on opposites in the farm yard with a zippy rhyming text.
+“How Big Is A Pig“ by Claire Beaton has fast become a favorite in our house around bedtime.
+I love the felt illustrations.
+And above all, the detail amazes me and helps distract me from noticing that I have read it 20 times in as many minutes.
+The story itself is great too, it focuses on opposites in the farmyard with a zippy rhyming text.

 “The Little Fire Engine“ by Lois Lenski is a simple little book about a fire engine that goes to put out a fire.
 Nothing special right?
 Wrong!
 My son can spot this book from 3 shelves over at our library and in the past 6 months we have signed it out 4 times!
 The bright retro illustrations and simple text are perfect for your firefighters in training!